SimonDein/launch/notes/problem_solving_and_coding_tips/the_pedac_approach.md

   - Failures / Bad Input
     - raise exceptions / report errors
     - return a special value (nil/null, 0, "", [], etc.)
-  - ask questions to verify your understanding!
+  - Ask questions to verify your understanding!

 ###Data Structure

+What data structure(s) will give you the tools to solve the problem while staying as close as possible to the data you are given and want to output.

+#### Tools of the data structure

   - Input data

   - Rules/requirements as data
     - hash/object